ivyfung1/symbolfaq/README.md

 Q&A here are collected from public channels.
 Contributions are welcomed.
 Not all questions are answered.

+# General Questions

+**Q** How can I earn some XYM?
+**A** Option 1: If your account has more than 10k XYM and with importance score more bigger than zero, you can delegate your account on any node with free slot for harvesting in order to get reward from harvesting.
+Option 2: Run a peer or dual node and allow other accounts to delegate on your node, you will earn 25% (after deduct 5% network fee) from the rewards harvested by the accounts delegating on your node.
+Don't forget to appoint your beneficiary account.
+Refer to [here](https://docs.symbolplatform.com/concepts/harvesting.html#harvesting) for more details.

+**Q** I want to set up delegated harvesting but I am not sure if I will do it correctly.
+**A** Setup an account in the testnet and get testXYM from faucet (the link is on the upper right hand side after you login to your testnet account) and practice with it first.
+You can practice any transaction with testXYM in testnet before doing it at the mainnet with real XYM.

 # Account

 **Q** I am getting a message saying to move the XYM from opt-in account to seed account.